QuixiAI/dolphin-logger/README.md

   - "openai" for OpenAI-compatible APIs
   - "anthropic" for native Anthropic SDK (recommended for Claude models)
   - "ollama" for local Ollama models
+  - "claude_code" for Claude Code CLI (leverages Claude Max subscriptions)
 - `providerModel`: The actual model name to send to the provider's API
 - `model`: The model name that clients will use when making requests to the proxy
 - `apiBase`: The base URL for the API.
 For Ollama, this defaults to `http://localhost:11434/v1` if not specified.
 For Anthropic (using the native SDK via `provider: "anthropic"`), this field is not used.
+For Claude Code, this field is not used.
 - `apiKey`: The API key for authentication.
-Not needed for Ollama.
+Not needed for Ollama or Claude Code.
 This can be the actual key string or a reference to an environment variable.

 **Using Environment Variables for API Keys (Recommended for Security):**